-Maryland foreclosure listings of foreclosures for sale and nationwide.
-Our foreclosure data includes Maryland bank owned homes, foreclosed homes and REO properties.
-All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Maryland foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.
+Scroll down to find Maryland foreclosure listings of foreclosure homes for sale.
+Our Maryland homes for sale database will also include listings of bank owned homes, short sales, sheriff sales and pre-foreclosures.
+All our Maryland foreclosure listings are pre-screened for accuracy by our team of professionals on a daily basis.
+All of our foreclosed properties for sale will also include the contact information, number of bedrooms and baths, square footage and price.

 The state of Maryland allows both judicial and non-judicial foreclosures against defaulted homeowners.
 A non-judicial foreclosure can be used if the mortgage agreement between lender and borrower (homeowner) contains a Power of Sale clause.
 This gives the lender the power to pursue foreclosure without the supervision of the court.
 The lender must still obtain a court order for a foreclosure sale, but this can be done without scheduling a hearing.

 To begin the process of judicial foreclosure, a lender must file a court complaint against a homeowner found to be in default.
 The court will then set a date for a hearing.
 If the complaint goes uncontested by the homeowner or sufficient evidence is presented to show that the homeowner is in fact in default on a loan, then the court can rule against the homeowner.
 Once this occurs, the court will issue a payment order stating the total amount owed to the lender (including additional costs and interest) as well as a sensible span of time for the homeowner to settle the debt in and halt the foreclosure.
 If the homeowner is unable to provide payment within the time allowed, the property then must be sold in order to satisfy the debt.
 The lender is not required under Maryland foreclosure law to alert the homeowner of any foreclosure proceedings being carried out against them.